TousstNicolas/JLC2KiCad_lib/README.md

 You can use `pip install KicadModTree==1.1.2` to install it using pip.

 ## Notes
-* Even so I tested the script on a lot of components, be careful and always check the output footprint.
+* Even so I tested the script on a lot of components, be careful and always check the output footprint and schematic.
-* The schematic generation still has some issues for components with complex geometries, but the pin should be correctly mapped.

 ## License
 Copyright © 2021 TousstNicolas